 - Contact us to start your journey as a Cultivating Families Partner Congregation

 Is Cultivating Families a 501c3 non-profit?

-Cultivating Families is a registered 501(c)(3) non-profit.
-All contributions are tax deductible.
+Cultivating Families is a 501(c)(3) exempt status nonprofit corporation.
+All donations are tax-deductible.